PATRIOT PEN

 DEADLINES: The following deadlines shall be adhered to:

-ALL-AMERICAN REQUIREMENTS: Post must submit one candidate to District for judging and make a report via the VFW.org (National) Program Reporting Tool (formerly All American Dashboard).
+Posts must advance one candidate to District for judging via Scholar’s App and make a report at the VFW.org (National) Program Reporting Tool (formerly All-American Dashboard).

-ALL-STATE REQUIREMENTS: Post must submit one candidate to District for judging, make a report via the Department reporting system, and the District Chairperson must annotate the Post’s participation on the District participation report.
+Posts must advance one candidate to District for judging via Scholar’s App, make a report at the VFWCA website, and ensure the District Chairperson has the Post’s participation information.

 AWARDS: Monetary awards at the Post and District level are subject to the approval of the Post or District membership.
 As for Department, the following is the monetary award: